NathanGodey/AdvancedNLP/markdown/course5_inference.md

 Takeaways (DeepMind's scaling laws):
 - Small models (<10b) are better at answering easy questions when given more TTC than pretraning compute.
-- Disminishing return on larger models with more TTC than pretraining compute.
+- Diminishing return on larger models with more TTC than pretraining compute.

 ---